Pauli-Lubanski, Supertwistors, and the Superspinning Particle: Discussion

 \section{Discussion}

 Elementary particles are associated with irreducible unitary representations of the Poincar\'e group, which are classified by a mass $m$ and the eigenvalues of a set of Casimirs that determine the spin.
-In four-dimensional (4D) Minkowski spacetime there is only one such spin Casimir and it is the norm of the translation-invariant Pauli-Lubanski (PL) pseudo-vector.
-For the super-Poincar\'e algebra, the standard construction of the analogous superspin Casimir proceeds differently, presumably because it was not initially obvious how a supertranslation invariant extension of the PL pseudo-vector could be constructed.
-On the other hand, it is also not obvious whether the standard construction can be generalised to the other superspin Casimirs that are needed in higher dimensions, so it is desirable to have a construction of Casimirs for the super-Poincar\'e algebra that parallels their construction for the Poincar\'e algebra.
+In four-dimensional Minkowski spacetime there is only one such spin Casimir and it is the norm of the translation-invariant Pauli-Lubanski (PL) pseudo-vector, which is equivalent to a 3-form.
+For the super-Poincar\'e algebra, the original construction by Salam and Strathdee \cite{Salam:1974yz} of the analogous superspin Casimir proceeded differently because of difficulties in constructing a supertranslation invariant extension of the PL pseudo-vector.

-This problem was addressed by Buchbinder and Kuzenko \cite{Buchbinder:1998qv}, who found a supertranslation invariant extension of the PL pseudo-vector by imposing a set of super translation invariant constraints on the super-Poincar\'e charges, but these constraints imply zero mass; the same solution (but for the Hodge-dual PL 3-form, which generalises to higher dimensions) was rediscovered by Pasqua and Zumino \cite{Pasqua:2004vq}.
-For 4D, we have shown how to generalise the BK construction to non-zero mass by consideration of an associated BPS-saturated {\it extended} super-Poincar\'e algebra.
-Our final result agrees with an earlier construction of Finkelstein and Villasante that was restricted to massive particles \cite{Finkelstein:1984iu}.
-Our construction can be viewed as one that unifies the massless and massive cases.
+These difficulties were partially circumvented by Buchbinder and Kuzenko \cite{Buchbinder:1998qv} and by Pasqua and Zumino \cite{Pasqua:2004vq} via the proposal that a set of supertranslation invariant constraints should be imposed on the super-Poincar\'e charges.
+However, as one of these was $P^2=0$ the method was limited to massless particles.
+We have shown how to generalise the construction to non-zero mass by consideration of an implicit BPS-saturated {\it extended} super-Poincar\'e algebra, and we have also explained how the final results agree, where applicable, with both the Salam-Strathdee and Finkelstein-Villasante constructions.

-The Finkelstein and Villasante construction generalises to all Casimirs in all higher dimensions, but with the restriction to non-zero mass.
-The Buchbindfer-Kuzenko construction of a super-PL 3-form for massless particles is incomplete in higher dimensions because other super-PL tensors are also needed.
-It would therefore be interesting to see if our construction can be generalised, in higher dimensions, to generic super-PL tensors; some 6D results of this kind \cite{Routh:2015ifa} suggest that it should be possible, but we leave this to a future investigation.

-The 6D results of \cite{Routh:2015ifa} on super-PL tensors were found as a byproduct of an attempt to interpret a set of ``spin-shell'' constraints arising in a supertwistor reformulation of massive superparticle mechanics.
-For the model considered these constraints implied the vanishing of a super-PL tensor, thereby showing that the ``spin-shell'' contraints of this formalism determine the (6D) superspin.
-Here we have extended this observation to 4D superparticle mechanics.
-The super-PL pseudo-vector has a very simple form in supertwistor variables, a form that is directly related to the spin-shell constraints of the simplest (CBS) superparticle of zero superspin.